 Installation, IDE, Architecture

 We need to install the software before we start developing SCADA/HMI or PLC program in the Beckhoff platform.
 As we have already understood the differences between HMI and SCADA, we shall mention only HMI on this page.
 Download the following software on your hard disk from Beckhoff.com.
-Video tutorial is at the end of this page!
+The video tutorial is at the end of this page!

 Download Microsoft related software: